-In 1950, a wealthy man dies under mysterious circumstances.
-He leaves his house to a grandson (James Patterson, In the Heat of the Night).
-Twenty years later, the young heir, who never lived in the house, hires a real estate agent to sell the property.
-Meanwhile, on Christmas Eve, a man escapes from a mental institution and gets busy chopping up people.
+In 1950, a wealthy man dies under mysterious circumstances and leaves his sprawling mansion to his estranged grandson (James Patterson, In the Heat of the Night).
+Twenty years later, on Christmas Eve, the grandson, who has never lived in the house, hires a lawyer (Patrick O’Neal, The Stepford Wives) to sell the property, but someone is determined to prevent the sale from ever occurring.

 Reaction & Thoughts:

-Although not entirely successful, this horror film has achieved long-lasting notoriety because it is one of the very first holiday themed slashers produced in USA.
-It predates Black Christmas (1974), Halloween (1978), and Christmas Evil (1980).
-That alone makes it stand out among other horror films.
+Although hardly a classic, this super-low-budget horror film has achieved long-lasting notoriety because it is the very first holiday-themed slasher produced in the United States.
+The movie predates cult classics like Black Christmas (1974) and Halloween (1978).
+That alone makes it stand out among other horror films from the same era.

 Conclusions & Final Thoughts: